How to get to Madrid? Train is the best option, especially of you are traveling from another Spanish city.

 Madrid has moderate speed train connections with 20+ cities along the country, as well as many other stops along these routes.

-These routes are covered by comfortable and reliable trains.
-And while Renfe offers very convenient fares, it’s true that these trains are considerably slower than AVE and Alvia ones.
+All these routes are operated by Renfe exclusively, and covered by comfortable and reliable trains.
+While Renfe offers very convenient fares, it’s true that these trains are considerably slower than AVE and Alvia ones.

 Alternatively, you can catch a regional bus.
 Prices are also very cheap for what you get: the vehicles are generally very comfortable and modern (most companies offer free Wi-Fi on board), and they are rarely late (traffic permits).

-The Cercanías or commuter service comprises 9 railway lines that run all over the Madrid region.
+The Cercanías or commuter service is operated by Renfe exclusively.
+It comprises 9 railway lines that run all over the Madrid region (comunidad autónoma).

 Fortunately, buying any Madrid train ticket is extremely easy.
 It only depends on the type of train you plan to catch.

-As I already mentioned, Long Distance train fares vary depending on the date and time you plan to travel.
+As I already mentioned, Long Distance train fares have a similar system to those of the airlines.
+They vary depending on

 Cercanías train tickets can be bought from machines at the train station and if available, ticket windows where Renfe staff can help you out.
 It’s easier to use the machines, but you can always go to a ticket window if you speak a bit of Spanish and need extra help.